 Budget Justification – INFORMATICS AND Analytics Core – University of southern California

 The EpiBioS4Rx CWOW is an integrated program where centralized core responsibilities will be provided to each of the research projects.
 These projects each collect and analyze various data and all will be ingested, described and made available through the IAC.
 Because Project 3 will utilize data, whenever possible, collected as part of Projects 1 and 2 there is a somewhat smaller need for IAC services.
 However all projects have considerable statistical and scientific analyses needs.
 In particular, Projects 1 and 2 each will collect large volumes of imaging and continuously recorded electrophysiologic data.
-These will require complex feature extraction and classification techniques applied to large archives on a local (USC for images) and Amazon’s (electrophysiology) clouds.
+These will require complex feature extraction and classification techniques applied to large archives on a local cloud.
 These are computationally and labor/ resource intensive endeavors.
 Each has multivariate and multimodality data analytic plans requiring sophisticated approaches.
 The utilization of common cores will help discover patterns and trends across data from all projects and help integrate activities throughout the program.
-Also there is an economy of scale whereby expertise and physical resources, computational and storage can be leveraged far more efficiently with common cores.
-We have used similar approaches in other projects and it has been beneficial scientifically and financially.
+Also there is an economy of scale whereby expertise, physical and computational resources, and storage can be leveraged far more efficiently with common cores.
+We have used similar approaches in other projects, and it has been beneficial scientifically and financially.
 As such, the proportion of the costs of the Informatics and Analytics Core relative to the projects is shown below: